telerik/ajax-docs/controls/htmlchart/server-side-programming/series-configuration.md

 # Series Configuration

-This help article lists all the inner tags and properties of the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) Series collections and illustrates how to configure them.
+This help article lists all the inner tags and properties of the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) Series collections and illustrates how to configure them.

 **RadHtmlChart** provides a rich set of properties which can help you configure the look and behavior of the defined RadHtmlChart Series.
 In this article you will find a list with the available Series inner tags and public properties.